 - Professional licensure

 - Applicant should be active as a Registered Nurse in FL (out-of-state applicants will need to obtain FL licensure as a RN upon admission to the program)

-Supplemental items such as licensure, resume, letter of recommendation, enrollment selection form (if applicable) and certifications should be updated with each new application unless prior submitted documents have been approved for use by the nursing admissions team.
+Important Note: The resume and professional licensure should be updated with each new application unless prior submitted documents have been approved for use by the nursing admissions team.

 of the Program